Quickstart: Create automated tasks, processes, and workflows with Azure Logic Apps - Visual Studio

 For Subscription, select your Azure subscription.
-For Resource group, select Create New to create a new Azure resource group.
+For Resource group, select Create New to create another Azure resource group.

-By default, the account that you used to sign in Subscription Pay-As-You-Go
+The account that you used when you signed in to Visual Studio Subscription Pay-As-You-Go

 The name for your Azure subscription and associated account Resource Group MyLogicApp-RG

 The Azure resource group and location for storing and deploying your logic app's resources Location Same as Resource Group The location type and specific location for deploying your logic app.
 The location type is either an Azure region or an existing integration service environment (ISE).

 For this quickstart, keep the location type set to Region and the location set to Same as Resource Group.

 Note: After you create your resource group project, you can change the location type and the location, but different location type affects your logic app in various ways.

 The Logic Apps Designer opens a page that shows an introduction video and commonly used triggers.
 Scroll down past the video and triggers to Templates, and select Blank Logic App.

 Build logic app workflow